TKDKid1000/TKDKid1000/README.md

 I have created my own package manager for python that feels a lot like npm, [pypm](https://www.npmjs.com/package/@tkdkid1000/pypm)!

 Ask me about some of my current projects!
-Like Harmony (not on github yet), a chatting service similar to Discord.
-Or [my discord bot](https://github.com/TKDKid1000/Discord-Typescript-Bot).
+I am attempting to recreate Discord...
+It's called [Wyvern](https://github.com/WyvernChat), (go check it out)[https://github.com/WyvernChat/Wyvern].
+I need help with css and images so if you wanna help please do so.
+Want actual Discord things?
+Check out [my discord bot](https://github.com/TKDKid1000/Discord-Typescript-Bot).
 Suggest a feature, or just download it!

 Want to contact me?
 Email [me@tkdkid1000.net](mailto:me@tkdkid1000.net), or add TKDKid1000#0406 on discord.